r-lyeh-archived/bridge/README.md

 - Bridge provides a C++11 subset playground even if no C++11 is present.
 - Bridge provides a few macro utils, aimed to cross-development.
 - Bridge pollutes macros on purpose.
 Sorry but I think this is convenient.
 - Bridge is cross-platform.
 - Bridge is header-only.
-- Bridge is BOOST licensed.
+- Bridge is zlib/libpng licensed.

 ## std:: library wrapper

 - on C++11 platforms, bridge includes a few c++11 headers only.
 - on C++03 platforms, bridge fallbacks to a few boost libraries.
 - additionally 128-bit headers are included if possible.
 - bridge recreates a safe std:: playground that wraps all `std::mutex` variants, `std::thread`, `std::function`, `std::bind`, `std::placeholders` and `std::(u)int\*_t` types (for now).

 ```c++
 {
   std::thread( classA() ).detach();

   std::mutex m;
   std::scope_lock guard(m);

   std::function<int(int,const char**)> fn( main );

   using namespace std::placeholders;